liaowow/advCSS/README.md

 4. Elements, pseudo-elements

 #### Source Order (when specificity is the same)
-- The last declaration in the code will overrise all other declarations and will be applied.
+- The last declaration in the code will override all other declarations and will be applied.

 ### Cascade and Specificity
 - CSS declared with `!important` have the highest priority